SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 }
 ```

-Then in your `Startup` class you can use the `ConfigureCloudFoundryService<TOption>()` extension method to bind the MySql service data from `VCAP_SERVICES` to your `TOption`.
-The `ConfigureCloudFoundryService<TOption>()` method can be used to select a single Cloud Foundry binding instance by specifying a service name or you can bind to all services of a particular type using a Cloud Foundry service label.
+Next in your `Startup` class you can use either `ConfigureCloudFoundryService<TOption>()` or `ConfigureCloudFoundryServices<TOption>()` to bind the service data from `VCAP_SERVICES` to your `TOption`.
+There are multiple ways to do this depending on your needs.

-`ConfigureCloudFoundryService<TOption>()` is built using the Microsoft provided Options framework.
-As a result we are able to leverage the `named` Options feature and configure each `TOption` with a name equal to the Cloud Foundry service name.
+You can use `ConfigureCloudFoundryService<TOption>()` method to select a specific Cloud Foundry service binding from `VCAP_SERVICES` by specifying a service name.
+Or you can use `ConfigureCloudFoundryServices<TOption>()` to bind to all services of a particular type by specifying a Cloud Foundry service label.

 Here are some examples: